Buying Guides · Last updated 2 June 2026

 The Off-Plan Buying Process in Gibraltar

-Buying off-plan in Gibraltar follows a broadly similar process to buying a completed property, with some additional stages specific to new builds.
+Buying off-plan in Gibraltar follows a broadly similar process to buying a completed property, with additional stages specific to new builds.

 Step 1: Reservation

 The process typically begins with a reservation fee, usually between 1% and 5% of the purchase price.
-This secures your chosen unit and takes it off the market while the legal process gets underway.
+This secures your chosen unit and takes it off the market while legal work gets underway.
 Reservation fees are generally refundable if the developer fails to proceed but may not be refundable if you decide to withdraw.

 Step 2: Instructing a Solicitor